facorazza/Passwords2Bitwarden/README.md

 > :warning: Before exporting your passwords, you must change your Nextcloud language to English.
 Got to `Settings > Personal info > Language`.
 You can revert the change once downloaded the archive.

 Enter your Nextcloud instance go to `Passwords > More > Backup & Restore`.
-Select `Backup or export` and the fill the following fields:
+Select `Backup or export` and then fill the following fields:

 1. Choose Format: `Predefined CSV`
-2. Select Options: Select at least Passwords and Folders
+2. Select Options: Select at least `Passwords` and `Folders`
 3. Run Export
 4. Download CSV